frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise2.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1e/dead-axle-rollers/s0.webp" style="width:100%">
       <figcaption>15.
-Finsh the part studio by naming your features and putting them into folders.
+Finish the part studio by naming your features and organizing them into folders.
 Assign the plate material to be polycarbonate. </figcaption>
     </figure>
   </div>